tarek-debug/Forex-Predictor/readme.md

 Hamim, Tarek, Yusuke

 ## Contributing
-We encourage contributions to CurrencyExchangeInsights.
+We encourage contributions to ForEx Predictor.
 See our contributing guidelines for more details on participating.

 ## License
 This project is licensed under the MIT License.
 Refer to the LICENSE file for details.